-Often it feels as if history is the monopoly of politicians, monarchs and military men.
+Sometimes it feels as if history is the monopoly of politicians, monarchs and military men.
 Understandably enough, they do seem to get the headlines.
-In truth, we know that the larger tides that change social and intellectual history sometimes swell from quieter waters.
-One of those tides swept through 18th-century England and around the world, and began in the small Lincolnshire market town of Epworth with two brothers, John and Charles Wesley.
-Today, visitors from across the globe make their way to Epworth to follow the Wesley Trail about the quiet town.
+In truth, we know that the larger tides that change social and intellectual history often swell from quieter waters.
+One of those tides that swept through 18th-century England and around the world began in the small Lincolnshire market town of Epworth with two brothers, John and Charles Wesley.
+Today visitors from across the globe make their way to Epworth to follow the Wesley Trail about the quiet town.

-The brothers’ father, Rev. Samuel Wesley, came to Epworth in 1695 as the Rector of St. Andrews Church with his wife Susanna and the first four of their 19 children (only 10 of whom survived infancy).
+The Rev. Samuel Wesley came to Epworth in 1695 as the Rector of St. Andrew’s Church with his wife, Susanna, and the first four of their 19 children (only 10 of whom survived infancy).
 Both children of prominent Dissenting families, Samuel and Susanna had each made their choice to live and minister in the established Church of England.
-Samuel was to remain at St. Andrews until his death in 1735; he was buried in a table tomb near the south door of the church.
+Samuel was to remain at St. Andrew’s until his death in 1735; he was buried in a table tomb near the south door of the church.

 As Samuel and Susanna’s young family grew, with (among others) the birth of John in 1703 and his brother Charles in 1707, several acts of vandalism and violence marked the displeasure of some in the St. Andrews’ parish.
-In 1709, persons unknown or unnamed set fire to the thatched-roof Rectory.
+In 1709, persons unknown or unnamed set fire to the thatchedroof rectory.
 Famously, 5-year-old John was rescued at the last moment from an upper-story window.
-He never forgot the incident, and attributed his preservation to God’ purpose for his life.
+He never forgot the incident, and attributed his preservation to God’s high call to his life.

 The rest, as they say, is history.
 No, of course, it’s not that simple.
 Ultimately, however, John and Charles Wesley went on to lead the most influential religious and social movement of the English 1700s.
 Though both men took orders in the Church of England, neither followed their father as a church vicar.
 John Wesley famously declared more than once: “The world is my parish.”
 He may not have covered the world, but he is said to have ridden some 250,000 miles on horseback and to have preached more than 40,000 sermons.

-Wherever John Wesley went, crowds gathered, often walking great distances to hear him speak.
-Wesley became, if you will, the rock star of his day.
-More than 500 Anglican clergy, inspired by the man and his message of the evangelical gospel and holy living, became his followers in what were known as “Methodist Societies” within the church.
+Wherever John Wesley went, crowds gathered, often walking for miles to hear him speak.
+Wesley was, if you will, the rock star of his day.
+More than 500 Anglican clergy, inspired by the man and his message of the evangelical gospel and holy living, became his followers in what became “Methodist Societies” within the church.

 It may be a truism, but activism is never popular with the Establishment.
-The Wesley brothers and their swelling following were controversial within the Church of England.
+The Wesley brothers and their swelling following were certainly controversial within the Church of England.
 Among Wesley’s contentious practices, sidestepping the formal organization of the Church was certainly one.
-Wesley encouraged lay preachers, and (undoubtedly influenced by his own mother) advocated emancipation and education for women.
-He established chapels, commissioned and ordained pastors on his own authority, and used his influence championing what we would call today “social justice” and the improvement of human life.
+Wesley encouraged lay preachers and (undoubtedly influenced by his own mother) advocated emancipation and education for women.
+He established chapels, commissioned and ordained pastors on his own authority and used his influence to champion what we would call today “social justice” and the improvement of human life.

-Pulpits of the Anglican churches were often closed to the Wesley brothers.
-When John Wesley returned to Epworth in 1742, even the pulpit of St. Andrews Church was denied him.
+Pulpits of the Anglican churches were often closed to them.
+When John Wesley returned to Epworth in 1742, the pulpit of St. Andrews Church was denied him.
 That Sunday evening, John stood on the table tomb of his father in the churchyard and preached to the huge crowd that gathered, many walking for miles to hear him.
-In fact, he put up at the Red Lion Inn on the Market Square and stayed a week.
-Every evening, the crowds gathered to listen to him preach at the base of the market cross outside the inn.
+He put up at the Red Lion Inn on the Market Square and stayed a week.
+Every evening, the crowds gathered to hear him speak at the base of the market cross outside the inn.

-John Wesley returned to Epworth as often as his travels would allow, staying at the Red Lion, preaching and greeting his followers and fans.
+John Wesley returned to Epworth as often as his travels would allow, staying at the Red Lion and greeting his followers and fans.
 In 1784, when he was 81, he wrote, “I rode to Epworth, which I still love beyond most places in the world.”

-For all that the Wesleys proved the proverbial thorn in the side of the Established Church, there are many Methodist chapels, across northern England’s mining villages in particular, that were built for the workers and their families by mine and mill owners.
-Ironically, while those owners themselves worshipped at the more respectable Church of England, they were happy to encourage Methodism in the working class.
-After all, workers whose lives were governed by the principles of healthy, holy and temperate living of the Wesleyan faith were just better workers
+For all that the Wesleys proved the proverbial thorn in the side of the Established Church, across northern England’s mining villages in particular, there are many Methodist chapels that were built for the miners and their families by the mine owners.
+Ironically, while those owners themselves worshipped at the respectable Church of England, they were happy to encourage Methodism in the working class.
+After all, workers whose lives were governed by the principles of healthy, holy and temperate living of the Wesleyan faith were just better workers.